alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/37-spiritual-babylonrevelation-17/37-spiritual-babylonrevelation-17.md

 _Dan.
 4:30_ — Babylon is a man-made system based on human tradition and achievement (Isa.
 45:22).

-_Jer.51:47_ — Ancient Babylon filled her temple with idols and so will spiritual Babylon.
+_Jer.
+51:47_ — Ancient Babylon filled her temple with idols and so will spiritual Babylon.

 _Ex.
 20:4,5_ — Thou shalt not make any graven images.

-_Ezek.8:14_ — Woman weeping for Tammuz god of vegetation.
+_Ezek.
+8:14_ — Woman weeping for Tammuz god of vegetation.
 Ancestor worship or "saint" worship common in Babylon.

 _Eccl.
 9:5_ — The dead know not anything.

-_Ps.115:17_ — The dead praise not the Lord.
+_Ps.
+115:17_ — The dead praise not the Lord.

-_Ezek.8:16_ — Sun worship enters God's temple.
+_Ezek.
+8:16_ — Sun worship enters God's temple.

 _Ezek.
 20:12,20_ — The Sabbath is God's sign.